 Rank Location SP M Goal Objective Time Frame Progress to Date 0001 ALL 03 05 Adequate staffing to ensure we meet the community's needs and stay compliant.
 Add a second assistant coordinator at 8 hours per week.
-2016-17 \$18,000 per year 0002 ALL 02 05 Expand the number of class offerings.
+2016-17 Done 0002 ALL 02 05 Expand the number of class offerings.
 Return to former locations where classes were offered before program reductions.
-2016-17 Additional adjunct instructors and program coordinator and Dean of Curriculum time.
-0003 ALL 03 05 Adequate staffing to ensure we meet the community's needs and stay compliant.
+2016-17 In Progress 0003 ALL 03 05 Adequate staffing to ensure we meet the community's needs and stay compliant.
 Evaluate the needs for a full-time program coordinator and develop a recommendation for the VPAA as to alternatives for meeting this staffing need.
-2016-17 \$65,000 per year plus 20% benefits costs.
-0004 ALL 03 05 Expand offerings to include classes for the Spanish speaking part of our community.
+2016-17 Ongoing 0004 ALL 03 05 Expand offerings to include classes for the Spanish speaking part of our community.
 Serve additional parts of the community.
 2016-17 Additional bilingual instructors, more coordinator time, and new sites for classes.
 0005 ALL 07 07 Explore the possibility of a partnership with College of Marin allowing SRJC to offer our Older Adults Program classes in Marin County in order to generate more non-credit FTES apportionment revenue.
 Generate more revenue.